How to Road Trip the West Coast of Scotland

 Stop 8 - Plockton

 Next, take a detour to Scotland’s palm tree village - the gorgeously quaint Plockton.
-Famed for it’s swaying palms and tidal island, the “jewel of the Highlands” is sheltered in a wee bay overlooking Loch Carron.
+Famed for its swaying palms and tidal island, the “jewel of the Highlands” is sheltered in a picturesque bay overlooking Loch Carron.

 Where to stay in Plockton:

-• The Plockton Inn: a small hotel with comfortable rooms, loch views, seafood restaurant, and waterside beer garden.
+The Plockton Inn: a small hotel with comfortable rooms, loch views, a seafood restaurant, and a waterside beer garden.
 Book here.

 Stop 9 - Eilean Donan Castle & Dornie